ObadiaH123/my-delani-studio/Readme.md

 # DELANI STUDIO
+### DESCRIPTION
-### This Website provide an overview of delani studio
+This Website provide an overview of delani studio.
+Delani-studio is a web application that illustrates projects we do like designing, development and product management.
+It includes a portfolio of some of our projects, and a detailed description of what we do from inception to completion of the project.
+Further to this, the application is built to incoporate bootsrap styling and jQuery effects as an illustration of our proffeciency in the afformentioned fields.The application also includes a form that allows users to enter their names and emails incase they have feedback to us or inquiry.

   ![Demo](https://drive.google.com/file/d/1RoTenbLfWiRTPDTtqTm07O8mTcIcevac/view)